 With bands of chalk cliffs and the Atlantic getting funnelled in, the Sussex coast feels a bit exposed compared to northwest Scotland where I usually sea kayak.
 With little of interest, it’s not exactly a sea kayaking mecca, even though it’s highly populated.
-At least if you have a shipwreck, it won’t be far to a road or even a bus and I bet a phone works everywhere.
+At least if you have a shipwreck, it won’t be far to a road or even a bus and I bet a mobile works everywhere.

 Wind direction for Tuesday was ESE – an ideal onshore-ish backwind, if a bit breezy (for a lone IK) at 13mph.
 And by chance the tide was just right too: high at a handy 9am with a moderate 3.5m drop. (good tide times website).
 In five days time the spring tide would be nearly twice that.
 Clearly this was shaping into a westbound day.
+Anyway, that was academic as wind and tide made Newhaven west to Brighton and beyond the way to go.
+With lots of rail stations, I could go as far as the arms lasted.

 I learned an interesting thing about Sussex and Kent tides while planning this run earlier in the summer.
 For the last two hours of the incoming (eastbound) flow, the tide keeps rising but reverses westbound along the English coast as it backs up at the Straits of Dover and spills back down the sides.